 Photo by Will Milne

 The historic 1896 Courthouse on the Square ain’t just one of the most beautiful in all of Texas, it is also said to have more’n a few ghosts lingering around.
 The basement used to contain holding cells and there’s plenty who have experienced strange noises as well as the feeling that they are not alone.
 Outside, looking up into the highest windows, others claim to have seen a shadowy figure moving around, or a weathered-looking cowboy peering down from the upper floors.
 True enough, there’ve been several deaths and killings in the grand ole Courthouse.
-Regardless, the museum inside is always worth a wander-around whenever they open again but you can always visit John B. Denton’s grave [maybe?] on the lawn!
+Regardless, the museum inside is always worth a wander-around, and you can always visit John B. Denton’s grave [maybe?] on the lawn!

 Campus Theater | 214 W Hickory Street